MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-network-content.md

 Azure ensures the use of strong cryptography are enforced when accessing the hypervisor infrastructure.
 It ensures that customers using the Microsoft Azure Management Portal are able to access their service/IaaS consoles with strong cryptography.

+### Requirement 2.4
-### Requirement 2.4&mdash;Maintain an inventory of system components that are in scope for PCI DSS.
+Maintain an inventory of system components that are in scope for PCI DSS.

 #### Your responsibilities